 If no mode is specified, innobackupex will assume the backup mode.

 By default, it starts xtrabackup with the --suspend-at-end option, and lets it copy the InnoDB data files.
-When xtrabackup finishes that, innobackupex sees it create the xtrabackup_suspended_2 file and executes FLUSH TABLES WITH READ LOCK.
+When xtrabackup finishes that, innobackupex sees it create the xtrabackup_suspended_2 file and executes FLUSH TABLES WITH READ LOCK. xtrabackup will use Backup locks where available as a lightweight alternative to FLUSH TABLES WITH READ LOCK.
+This feature is available in Percona Server 5.6+.
+Percona XtraBackup uses this automatically to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.
 Then it begins copying the rest of the files.

 When all the files are backed up, it resumes ibbackup and wait until it finishes copying the transactions done while the backup was done.
 Then, the tables are unlocked, the slave is started (if the option --safe-slave-backup was used) and the connection with the server is closed.
 Then, it removes the xtrabackup_suspended_2 file and permits xtrabackup to exit.